21 Must-Have Miami Foods

 9. Dim Sum at Hutong

 Dim Sum may not sound refreshing after a day in the Florida sun, but trust us: This deserves a place on the best Miami foods list.
-Hutong offers an artful and modern take on fiery Northern Chinese cuisine along with truly artisanal dim sum offerings and a long list of refreshing, exotic cocktails.
+We love Hutong for many reasons, but mainly because it offers an artful and modern take on fiery Northern Chinese cuisine along with truly artisanal dim sum offerings, as well as a long list of refreshing, exotic cocktails.

 The Vibe

 Chic, modern and expensive are the top three words to describe the ambiance at Hutong.
-Pops of bright color mingle with carefully hand-carved wooden panels that bump and move to the hottest Miami DJ that night.
+Pops of bright color mingle with carefully hand-carved wooden panels that bump and move to the hottest Miami DJs at night.

 What to Order

 With a special advanced reservation, you can enjoy a flaming Peking duck that is sure to delight.
-Lobster bao are fluffy and flavorful, while wagyu beef mille feuille showcases both the incredible flavors and artistry that represent both Hutong and Miami food as a whole.
+We also recommend the fluffy and flavorful lobster bao, as well as the wagyu beef mille-feuille, which showcases both the incredible flavors and artistry that represent both Hutong and Miami food as a whole.

 Hutong | 600 Brickell Ave., Miami, FL 33131 | $$$